This is where you define the load you want to inject to your server.

 atOnceUsers(nbUsers): Injects a given number of users at once.

-rampUsers(nbUsers) during(duration): Injects a given number of users with a linear ramp over a given duration.
+rampUsers(nbUsers) during(duration): Injects a given number of users distributed evenly on a time window of a given duration.

 constantUsersPerSec(rate) during(duration): Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.